 For example, this is our network topology diagram shown below.
 We've got an organization and they've got an office in New York and a branch office in Boston.

-New York is our headquarters and they've got 28 hosts in the engineering department and 14 hosts in sales.
-In Boston, they also got engineering and sales.
-They got 28 in engineering.
-The same as in New York and evenly got seven hosts in the sales department.
+New York is our headquarters, and they've got 28 hosts in the Engineering department and 14 hosts in Sales.
+In Boston, they also got Engineering and Sales.
+They got 28 in engineering, the same as in New York, and they've got 7 hosts in the Sales department.

-So these are the different parts of the network that we need to apply IP addresses to and we've been allocated the class C network of 22.214.171.124/24 from our internet service provider.
+These are the different parts of the network that we need to apply IP addresses to, and we've been allocated the Class C network of 22.214.171.124/24 from our Internet Service Provider.